• Skip to primary navigation

 Capacity

-The average size for these tasty treats is 12 cavities per batch; however, there are pans baking from 16 to 36 and even more.
+The average size for these tasty treats is 12 cavities per batch; however, some pans bake from 16 to 36, and even more.
+You can make 36 perfectly shaped madeleines at once with a professional Gobel madeleine pan.

 Read the madeleine recipe you will make and check the number of servings.